Policy & Advocacy

 Food Loss and Waste

-Since 2020, FEBA contributes to the International Day of Awareness of Food Loss and Waste on 29 September with the event “Food, no Waste”.
+Since 2020, FEBA has contributed to the International Day of Awareness of Food Loss and Waste on 29 September with the event “Food, no Waste”.

 In 2021 FEBA invited its members to participate to a social media challenge in order to show the daily contribution of the organisations to food waste prevention.